rm511130/Concourse-Workshop/README.md

 ## The Concourse Architecture

-- The architecture of Concourse CI is aircraft-inspired:
+- The architecture of Concourse CI is inspired by airports and aircrafts:
    - The Air Traffic Control (ATC) provides a REST API and web GUI, processes all logic, and manages all workflows.
    - The ATC works closely with Transport Security Agency (TSA), which exposes an interface to workers, allowing them to register with ATC.
    - Workers consist of several components, the main one being Garden.